OpenTTD/infra/README.md

 First, some changes on Cloudflare:
 - Login to Cloudflare.
 - Navigate to Cloudflare Access (via Zero Trust), find the Tunnel.
-- Change the public hostnames for `nomad.openttd.org` to point to port 4646.
+- Change the public hostnames for `nomad-aws.openttd.org` or `nomad-oci.openttd.org` to point to port 4646.
   This connection is not very stable, but sufficiently to bootstrap the process.

 Next, we need to get the cluster online:
-- Run `pulumi stack output tunnel_token --show-secrets` in the `cloudflare-core` project and remember the output.
+- Run `pulumi stack output aws_tunnel_token --show-secrets` (or `oci_tunnel_token`) in the `cloudflare-core` project and remember the output.
-- Login to AWS.
+- Login to AWS / OCI.
+- AWS only:
   - Go to the ASG and find `nomad-asg`.
   - Delete the Lifecycle Hooks under `Instance management`
   - Set the `desired` to 3 under `Details`.
+- OCI only:
+  - Go to the Instance Pool and find `nomad`.
+  - Edit, and set the Size to 3.
-- This will spin up a total of three EC2 instances, that form a single Nomad cluster.
+- This will spin up a total of three instances, that form a single Nomad cluster.
   It needs to be three, as that is how the cluster if configured; before it sees three instances, it will not form a functional cluster.
-- Find one of the Nomad EC2 instances.
+- Find one of the Nomad instances.
-- Open an EC2 Serial Console.
+- Open an EC2 Serial Console (AWS) / Cloud Shell (OCI).
-- Login with `ec2-user` and the password as given via `console_password` config.
+- Login with `ec2-user` (AWS) / `opc` (OCI) and the password as given via `console_password` config.
 - Run the following commands:

 ```bash